nbrg-ppcu/prokbert/README.md

 ## Quick Start
 Our models and datasets are avaialble on the [hugginface page](https://huggingface.co/neuralbioinfo).
 The models are easy to use with the [transformers](https://github.com/huggingface/transformers) package.
-We provide examples and descriptions as notebook in the next chapter and some example scsripts regarging how to preprocess your sequence data and how to finetune the available models.
+We provide examples and descriptions as notebooks in the next chapter and some example scsripts regarging how to preprocess your sequence data and how to finetune the available models.
+The examples are available in the [example](https://github.com/nbrg-ppcu/prokbert/tree/main/examples) folder of this repository.

 ### TLDR example